JetBrains/amper/docs/Usage.md

 ### Installation

 To use the Amper CLI, you need to download the Amper executable script to your project's root folder.
-The script is small file that downloads and runs the actual Amper CLI distribution, and serves as an entry point for all Amper commands.
+The script is a small file that downloads and runs the actual Amper CLI distribution, and serves as an entry point for all Amper commands.
+It is meant to be checked into your VCS, so your team can build and run your project without any installation, no matter their OS.

 Use one of the following commands to download the script: